llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 ## Isolation Mode

 [Isolation mode](https://docs.aave.com/developers/whats-new/isolation-mode) on V3 Aave Governance can limit exposure to the amount of GHO that can be minted based on collateral from riskier assets.
-If the community determines that a specific asset weight in GHO collateral is ‘too high,’ limits can be changed by a governance vote as Aave Governance sees fit.
+If the community determines that a specific asset weight in GHO collateral is 'too high,' limits can be changed by a governance vote as Aave Governance sees fit.
 In this example, isolation mode reduces risk and keeps GHO collateralized.

 ## Bridges